uninvitedCalamity/ROR2_MarianMod/README.md

 - Mastery skin
 - New explosion fx for ice bomb
 - Alternate UI colours for Colour-blindness
+- Add Specific animations for Grapple and Icebomb

+## Version 1.0.1
+- Fixed issue with Icebombs not spawning from client players
+- Check for Null Target in marian_grapple_simple

 ## Version 1.0.0
 - Initial upload